golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 ![single_fail](/assets/bad_result_log_1.png "Requestor script output logs")
 ![single_fail](/assets/bad_result_log_2.png "Requestor script output logs")

-Note we have no `catch()` inside task function this time, therefore TaskExecutor retries the task on 3 other providers before terminating the whole Job.
+Note we have no `catch()` inside the task function this time, therefore TaskExecutor retries the task on 3 other providers before terminating the whole Job.

-In case of the failure in `run()` method we receive the exit code of the command that failed.
+In case of the failure in the `run()` method we receive the exit code of the command that failed.
 So in case of `node -w` as the node command runs but returns the error user received exit code 9, that is node exit code that means:

 "Exit Code 9, Invalid Argument: This is employed when an unspecified option was given or when a value-required option was given without one.."

-In case the shell could not run the command, user would recevie the exit code 127 from linux shell.
+In case the shell could not run the command, the user would receive the exit code 127 from linux shell.

 Final note: if you run your tasks using `map()` or `forEach` methods TaskExecutor will stop the whole Job and will not continue after failure of any Task.